calmm-js/documentation/introduction-to-calmm.md

 ```

 If viewing elements were the only thing that lenses were good for they would be
-rather useless, but they also one to update elements deep inside data structure.
+rather useless, but they also allow us to update elements deep inside data
+structure.
 Let's change the level of the first class:

 ```js
 > L.update(L.compose(L.prop("classes"),